JHallPD/MotionTest/README.md

 When rate limited I have assumed it is no longer desired to request every 2 seconds as that is just digging a deeper hole in the facebook rate limit.

-a request rate of 1800/hr with a limit of 200/hr means this can quickly dig a large hole.
-I can see the count slowly decreases over time so I have set it to wait a minute before retrying when rate limited
+a 2 second request rate totaling 1800/hr with a limit of 200/hr means the rate limit is expected to be hit quickly.
+I can see the count slowly decreases over time so I have set it to wait a minute before retrying when rate limited.

-This is on the assumption the application wont be run in multiple instances without additional rate limits.
-I have also assumed that the request every 2 seconds is on the condition of not being rate limited.
+This is on the assumption the application wont be run in multiple instances without additional rate limit increases.

-the wait time is easily configurable and set to 1 minute for ease of testing.
+the wait time is configurable and set to 1 minute for ease of testing.
 1-2 calls will be freed up if not over the limit in a minutes time.